Dried Hibiscus Flowers

 Hibiscus flowers are sort of a miracle plant.
 The leaves are used to make healing compounds.
 The seeds have diuretic properties.
 The fibrous stems are used to make burlap.
 And the sepals – the fleshy part that holds the flower – are used for food coloring and for tisanes.

-To prepare bring 2 quarts of water and 1 cup of sugar to a boil.
+To prepare, bring 2 quarts of water and 1 cup of sugar to a boil.
 Add spices if you like; popular options are cinnamon, ginger, lime zest, grains of paradise, a lace of mace, and dried vanilla pods.
 Add 1 cup of dried hibiscus flowers.
 Take off heat, cover, and steep for 20 minutes, then strain.
 Chill and serve.
 Preferably over ice with a squeeze of lime.
+Order hibiscus flowers in bulk from Spice Jungle today.

 |Basic Preparation||Rinse quickly with cold water prior to use.|